-When a Campaign goes live, Rare tracks the click-throughs on the Mailout and then matches the email information to any purchases that happen over the duration of your Campaign’s activity (we call this the “Conversion Period” and its default is five days).
+When a Campaign goes live, Rare tracks the click-throughs on the Mailout and then matches the email information to purchases that happen over the duration of your Campaign’s activity (we call this the “Conversion Period” and its default is five days).

 In addition to the Overview page, there are three other Report tabs you can view: